 The Municipal Manager must open any new bank account in accordance with statutory regulations.
-(This may lead to the municipality informing national treasury of any new bank account opened).
+(This may lead to the municipality informing National Treasury of any new bank account opened).
 Only the Municipal Manager or the Chief Financial Officer, to whom such authority has been delegated, may open a bank account.
 This may not be sub delegated further.
 SDM needs to have a primary bank account for depositing money and all general banking transactions.
 Deviations thereto for secondary accounts are based on legal, practical or efficiency reasons, and must comply with all the constraints placed on the primary account.

 The bank account is to be clearly designated Sedibeng District Municipality, as per MFMA Circular 55.
-Section 9(b) of the MFMA holds that before the start of the new financial year - 1 July annually, the municipality is to return to national Treasury a list of all bank accounts in the name of the municipality.
+Section 9(b) of the MFMA holds that before the start of the new financial year - 1 July annually - the municipality is to return to National Treasury a list of all bank accounts in the name of the municipality.
 Such report is to list the name of the bank, account type, purpose of account and opening and closing balances for the year under review.
 In addition the following reporting obligations need to be upheld:

-Reporting obligations - Municipal Bank Accounts as per National Treasury MFMA Circular No. 61 Action Information to Report To whom Other MFMA section Opening primary bank account Name of Bank Type of account Account Number 1.
-Auditor General 2.
-National Treasury 3.
-Provincial Treasury Must be in writing, original bank stamp and signed by the AO or CFO (Form A) 8(5) Changing primary account Name of Bank Type of account Account Number Auditor General National treasury Provincial Must be in writing, original bank stamp and signed by the AO or CFO (Form A) 8(5) 74

-Treasury Opening other bank account Name of Bank Type of account Account Number Auditor General National treasury Provincial Treasury Within 90 days of opening the bank account and in writing (Form A) 9(a) 74 Annually before 1 July Listing of all bank accounts Name of Bank Type of account Account Number Auditor General National treasury Provincial Treasury Must be in writing (Form C) 9(b) 74 Annually Bank accounts to be disclosed in the Annual Financial Statements Include bank name, account type, purpose, opening and closing balances 125(2)
+Reporting obligat Reporting obligations - Municipal Bank Accounts as per National Treasury MFMA Circular No.

+61

+Action Information to To whom Other MFMA section

+Report

+Opening primary Name of Bank 1.
+Auditor Must be in writing,

+bank account Type of account General original bank 8(5)

+Account Number 2.
+National stamp and signed

+Treasury by the AO or CFO

+3. Provincial (Form A)

+Treasury

+Changing primary Name of Bank 1.
+Auditor Must be in writing,

+account Type of account General original bank 8(5)

+Account Number 2.
+National stamp and signed 74

+Treasury by the AO or CFO

+3. Provincial (Form A)

+Treasury

+Opening other Name of Bank 1.
+Auditor Within 90 days of

+bank account Type of account General opening the bank 9(a)

+Account Number 2.
+National account and in 74

+Treasury writing (Form A)

+3. Provincial

+Treasury

+Annually before 1 Listing of all bank 1.
+Auditor Must be in writing

+July accounts General (Form C) 9(b)

+Name of Bank 2.
+National 74

+Type of account Treasury

+Account Number 3.
+Provincial

+Treasury

+Annually Bank accounts to Include bank

+be disclosed in name, account 125(2)

+the Annual type, purpose,

+Financial opening and

+Statements closing balances